MOTCE/agallay_ccece_2021/README.md

 ## About The Project

 This project is organized as follow : [src](./src) folder contains two folders.
 Each one contains src files of Chisel/VHDL implementation of the studied design.
 You can find the whole MIN in the .vhd/.scala file located at the root of the [vhdl](./src/vhdl)/[chisel](./src/chisel) folders.

-Components can be found inside the components folder.
+Components (fifo, fork, selector, switch) can be found inside the Components folders ([vhdl](./src/vhdl/Components)/[chisel](./src/chisel/Components)).

 ### Built With